vasu31dev/playwright-ts-template/README.md

   This command keeps your Playwright library up to date with the latest playwright utilities which contain the helper methods that are updated regularly.

-- For further more steps and how to fix dependency errors while installing packages, please visit [Project Update Guide section](docs/Installation.md#project-update-guide), to update your project to the latest version.
+- For further more steps and how to fix dependency errors while installing packages after the project update, please visit [Project Update Guide section](docs/Installation.md#project-update-guide).

 ## Project Structure